ROBOTIS-GIT/emanual/docs/en/faq/faq_dynamixel.md

 {: .notice}

 # What is the difference between Protocol 1.0 and 2.0?

 The structure of the instruction and status packet are different.
+[Protocol 1.0] is used with established Dynamixel product lines- the AX-series and MX-series Dynamixel servos operate with [Protocol 1.0].
+[Protocol 2.0] is used with the most recently-released Dynamixel series- the X-series and PRO series utilize [Protocol 2.0].
+In addition, [MX]-series Dynamixels may undergo firmware upgrade to utilize [Protocol 2.0].

-Please refer to [Protocol 1.0] and [Protocol 2.0] description pages.
+Please refer to [Protocol 1.0] and [Protocol 2.0] description pages for more information.

-# Which DYNAMIXEL uses Protocol 1.0?
-[DX], [AX], [RX], [EX] series and [MX] series with Protocol 1.0 firmware.

-# Which DYNAMIXEL uses Protocol 2.0?
+# Which DYNAMIXEL uses Protocol 1.0 and Protocol 2.0?

-[DYNAMIXEL X], [DYNAMIXEL Pro], [DYNAMIXEL Pro+] series and some [MX] series(MX-28/64/106) with Protocol 2.0 firmware.
+Please refer to [Compatibility Table](/docs/en/faq/faq_protocol_compatibility_table/) of ROBOTIS products.

+#What does Control Table/DYNAMIXEL firmware mean?

+ The Control Table contains every numbered firmware address that may be used in a command or status packet.

+**tip:** The firmware addresses remain similar for DYNAMIXELs within the same series.
+ex)Goal Position of [AX-12A](/docs/en/dxl/ax/ax-12a/#goal-position-30) and [AX-18A](/docs/en/dxl/ax/ax-18a/#goal-position-30) is firmware address 30.

 # What kind of connector and cable does DYNAMIXEL use?
 Please refer to Connector Information section of each DYNAMIXEL manual page.

 # Which hardware should I use to connect DYNAMIXEL?
 1. [U2D2]
    U2D2 is the most widely used and recommended interface to connect DYNAMIXEL and PC.
 2. [USB2Dynamixel]
    Check QC number.
 If it's in the range of 1412-1502 there may be an FTDI issue.
 Try [manual installation] or return the product for replacement.
 2. ROBOTIS controllers
    You can use [OpenCM9.04], [OpenCM9.04] + [OpenCM 485 EXP], [CM-530], [CM-700], and [OpenCR1.0].
 3. Other controllers
    DYNAMIXEL communicates via half-duplex UART (TTL or RS485 depending on your model).
 Refer to the **Communication Circuit** section in each DYNAMIXEL manual.

 # How can I test DYNAMIXEL control table?
 1. Please use [DYNAMIXEL Wizard] or [DYNAMIXEL Wizard 2.0] for the product using **Protocol 1.0**.